tldr-pages/tldr/pages/linux/ufw.md

 `ufw deny proto {{udp}} from {{any}} to {{any}} port {{22}}`

-- Remove a particular rule.
+- Delete a particular rule.
 The rule number can be retrieved from the `ufw status numbered` command:

 `ufw delete {{rule_number}}`